sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ## Next Steps

-Dispite having confirmed that the GC is one legal entity and that software assessments are generally Unclassified, that will still be the biggest challenge to continue sharing and to get others to start sharing and [working in the open](https://sara-sabr.github.io/ITStrategy/2019/11/19/working-in-the-open-part-1.html).
+Despite having confirmed that the GC is one legal entity and that software assessments are generally Unclassified, that will still be the biggest challenge to continue sharing and to get others to start sharing and [working in the open](https://sara-sabr.github.io/ITStrategy/2019/11/19/working-in-the-open-part-1.html).
 The culture of silos and not wanting to show your work outside your team is a real fear that teams have.

 The pilot aims to keep promoting collaboration between departments by sharing more software assessments from the ESDC teams and onboarding other departments to start sharing.